jmtodaro/tor-blog-data/markdown/blog/2010-06-30-tips-running-exit-node-minimal-harassment.md

 **Updated 08/30/2010**: Update exit policy with svn, git, hg, Kerberos, remote admin panels, IRC, others

 **Updated 01/12/2011**: Suggest creation of LLC for large exit nodes, provide links to ARIN forms and process.

+**Updated 02/25/2015**: Torservers.net abuse templates URL has changed.

 I have noticed that a lot of new exit nodes have recently appeared on the network.
 This is great news, since exit nodes are typically on the scarce side.
 Exits usually occupy 30-33% of network by capacity, but are currently at a whopping 38.5% (156 MBytes/sec out of 404 total).